Bakon/template-react-webpack/README.md

 [React](https://reactjs.org/)<br>
 [Webpack](https://webpack.js.org/)<br>
-Webpack is used to bundle our project and to setup a local development server.
+Webpack is used to bundle our project and to setup a local development server.<br>
 [Babel](https://babeljs.io/)<br>
 This will transpile our code to parseable code for browsers.<br>